Greensprings School

 Greensprings School is a British international private school in Nigeria.
-It was established in the year 1985, in Lagos.
+It was established in the year 1985, in Anthony Village, Lagos.
 It currently operates on the Anthony, Lekki and Ikoyi campuses.
-The school's offers include Crèche, Preschool, Elementary School, Secondary School and Sixth Form.
+The school's offers include Crèche, Preschool, Elementary School, Secondary School and Sixth Form (the International Baccalaureate curriculum).

 History

+The school started as a Montessori school in January 1985, with just three pupils, in the heart of Lagos mainland.
+It was established by Olayiwola Koiki for the purpose of providing qualitative education for her child because she believed no school at that time in the area was up to par.
+Due to this belief, she travelled to the United Kingdom to study at the St. Nicholas Montessori Training Centre and returned to Nigeria between 1984 and early 1985 to establish the school.